 Asked in a letter from Ammon, ID.

 Every one of us will make mistakes and bad decisions in our lifetime.
-Some will cause minor setbacks, and others will cause monumental setbacks (like serving several years in prison).
+Some of these will cause minor setbacks, while others will cause monumental setbacks (like serving several years in prison).
 What’s important, though, is how we respond to these setbacks, or more specifically, if we choose to course correct or not.

 I didn’t always think this way.
 If you had asked this question 5 years ago, while I was dealing with my case, before I knew how long my sentence would be, my response would have been: “My life is over.
-I have no plans, because there’s no way I can restart after this.”
-And I truly believed that.
+I have no plans for when I get out because there’s no way I can restart after this.”
+And I truly believed that back then.

 Next, I did something I have never done before.
-I asked myself: “What are the aspects of, and things in, my life that I cultivated a passion for?”
+I sat on my prison bunk and asked myself: “What are the things in my life that I cultivated a true passion for?”

 My answer consisted of the following 5 areas: